Too much stress and worries may lead to a “burnout” syndrome.

 a) Definition- cause

 This expression is often used to describe how professional “helpers” may develop a depression-like condition.
 Persons who help other persons at work, are particularly at risk for developing “burnout”.
-In the diagnostic system ICD-10, burnout is found under “problems related to life-management difficulty” (Z73).
+In the diagnostic system ICD-11, burnout is found under “problems associated with employment or unemployment” (QD85).
 The reason for this condition is a reaction to a high-stress level at work for long periods, particularly in work situations with high emotional demands.

 b) Who is at risk for developing burnout

 People at high risk for burnout include, for instance, health personnel, priests, police and social workers.
 In addition, highly ambitious people are especially prone to developing this type of problem.